Pavel Kunaver: Extracurricular activities

-Pavlu Kunaver got placed three great loves in his cradle: love of mountains, karst and caves and love of stars or astronomy.
-He admired, respected, researched, described and drew nature.
-For all that he found instructive, interesting and beautiful, he was able to impress all his surroundings, especially the youth he particularly loved.
+Pavel Kunaver had three main areas of interest: mountains, karst and caves, and astronomy.
+He studied, described, and illustrated the natural world and sought to promote interest in these subjects among others, particularly young people.

 Around 1910, he and his friends joined the informal Dren (Die hard) mountain club, which before the first World War, was the first in Slovenia to focus on trekking climbing and mountain skiing.
 Together with his older brother Jože, his youthful mentor, he was one of the pioneers of skiing, mountaineering and cave exploration in Slovenia.
 With Ivan Kovač and Ivan Michler, he climbed the Slovenian direction of the Northwall of Triglav as the first team without a guide. as the member of the Dren club, he was also one of the founding members of the Society for the Exploration of Caves (1910).
 Until The first World War, he explored caves in the Lower Carniola, drawing cave plans and reporting on the seen, initially in the Laibacher Zeitung.

 He described his experiences from this period mainly in the books.
 To mention are Into the mountains (Na planine), Ljubljana, 1921 and Through the Mountains and Valleys, Ljubljana 1923, which, like in 1922, published the first Slovene popular scientific book about Karst, The World of Karst, and later in 1932 The precipices, were a complete novelty to the Slovenian readership.
 Kunaver is also considered a pioneer of observing and describing the Triglav Glacier.
 He first mentioned it in his diary in 1905, and later, especially after World War II, he devoted many articles to it.

 In 1923 he joined the Young Scout Organization as he saw it as an ideal form for raising the young people at that time.
 From then until World War II, he was the Scout Master of Slovenian Scouts.
 He attended several international scouting jamborees and conferences (Kandersteg, Switzerland, 1926; Arrow Park, Upton, Merseyside, England, 1929; Baden, Austria, 1931, Gödölö, Hungary, 1933) and thus came into contact with international scouting circles, further broadening the horizon.
 After the war, he was among the founding members of the Slovenian Scout Organization and the Senior Patrol Leader of two - Dragon and Grey Wolf - troops.

 Pavel Kunaver did not see any significant difference in pedagogical activities on the school premises or outdoors when on camping, trips or excursions.
 In all the circumstances, he tried to give everything he could and could do the best so that even the young people who surrounded him could take as many experiences and impressions as possible from nature.
 He was the leader of numerous scout camps, as well as the organizer of many youth research camps and hundreds of tours.
 He also ran several research camps of The LePlay Society and The Brathay Hall Exploration Group – Rugby.